ninhnguyen01/ninhnguyen01/README.md

 <head>
   <h1>Software Engineer & Judoka.</h1>
   <h2>Ninh (Vietnamese), ニン (Japanese), 닌 (Korean), 安宁 (Chinese) - East Asian cultural sphere</h2>
   <h3>"The men who wore these armor (Samurai) were a caste of ancient warriors.
 Bound to their masters for life (Daimyo).
 They were fearless and loyal, and lived by a sacred code (Eg., Honour: This is to be Faithful to the Words You Offer & Politeness: It's the Respect of Others).
 Where others embraced greed and deception, as samurai, you will only honor and sacrifice.
-The sharpest of their blade was match only by the purity of their heart.
-You remind me of those proud warriors, for you too are pure." - Taurin (Into the Badlands)</h3>
+The sharpest of their blade was match only by the purity of their heart." - Taurin (Into the Badlands)</h3>
 </head>

 <body>